Muscular Dystrophy Association: Telethon

+MDA Clinical & Scientific Conference

+The MDA Clinical & Scientific Conference is a prominent event that gathers over 2,000 professionals, including scientists and clinicians, specializing in neuromuscular diseases.
+The conference showcases research, fosters collaborations, and promotes the latest advancements in the field.
+It covers various aspects of research, from pre-clinical to clinical, and supports the development of improved care and treatment for the neuromuscular community.
+The conference also hosts the Annual Insights in Research Investment Summit, which focuses on research and investment stakeholders in neuromuscular diseases.
+The 2023 conference featured a keynote address by Dr. Peter Marks, director of the FDA's Center for Biologics Evaluation and Research, on the growing impact of gene therapies in treating rare disorders.

+Quest Media

+MDA publishes a quarterly magazine, Quest, catering to people with neuromuscular diseases and their caretakers.
+Mindy Henderson, diagnosed with type 2 spinal muscular atrophy (SMA) and a patient advocate, is the editor-in-chief as of 2023.
+The magazine, with a circulation of around 100,000, extends its reach through distribution at neurologists' offices and the MDA's network of 150 care centers across the country.
+Besides focusing on science and research, Quest's coverage includes adaptive lifestyles, travel, medical equipment, accessible fashion, employment, and media representation.

-Summer camp
+MDA Summer Camp

-Every summer, for one week, thousands of children from across the country who have been diagnosed with one of the forty-three muscle diseases covered in MDA's program are able to attend a camp designated for only them.
+Every summer, for one week, thousands of children from across the country who have been diagnosed with neuromuscular diseases are able to attend a camp designated for only them.
+MDA Summer Camp offers children and young adults the opportunity to participate in recreational activities that foster independence, self-confidence, skill development, and friendships.
 There is a one counselor to one camper ratio and the entire week the children, ages 8–17, are paired with an adult volunteer.
-They get to participate in fun activities and games and stay overnight.
-The camps are set up locally and are different weeks throughout the months of May through August.
+They participate in activities and games and stay overnight.
+The camps are set up locally and are different weeks throughout May through August.
 The entire camp staff are volunteer members and are required to interview and apply with good recommendations.
-The camp is offered at no cost to campers and their families, cost of the camp for the campers and volunteers is covered by the many fundraisers the MDA does each year.
+The camp is offered at no cost to campers and their families; the cost of the camp for the campers and volunteers is covered by the many fundraisers the MDA does each year.

 Muscle Walk

-Started in 2010, the MDA Muscle Walk is an annual 1 to 3.1 mile lap event held in over 150 communities across the United States to raise money for research and patient services.
+Started in 2010, the MDA Muscle Walk is an annual 1 to 3.1-mile lap event held in over 150 communities across the United States to raise money for research and patient services.
+In 2022, MDA resumed in-person Muscle Walks in numerous locations, including Phoenix, Chicago, St. Louis, Detroit, Boston, Twin Cities, Houston, and Dallas, while continuing to offer a virtual Muscle Walk option to enhance participation flexibility.

-Lock-Up

-MDA's Lock-Up event stages local community leaders as "locked up" behind bars and requires a certain amount of money to "bail" them out.

-Shamrocks

-The Shamrock program, focused around Saint Patrick's Day, includes over 125,000 local retail stores participating.
-For each donation made at the store, a green shamrock is posted inside the store.

-Centers

-MDA provides both "Care Centers" across the US and a Resource Center that serves a US audience.
-MDA’s care center network provides specialized neuromuscular care at more than 150 clinics across the United States.
-Research is also conducted at these centers.
-MDA’s Resource Center offers support and educational resources for families and healthcare providers affected by neuromuscular diseases.